M4R7iNP/varnishls/README.md

 ## Config Override

-You can add `.varnishls.toml` in the root of your workspace and add overrides and tunings for spesific varnish configuration three.
+You can add `.varnishls.toml` in the root of your workspace and add overrides and tunings for specific Varnish configuration there.

 ```toml
 # .varnishls.toml in your workspace dir